tristan-sebens/metl/README.md

       )
   )
 ```
 Notice that the list name of each `Field` object is the same, but the `name` of each `Field` has changed.
-This second `FieldMap` describes the same three fields, but with different names (`TAG_ID`, `TAG_MAKE`, and `TAG_MODEL`).
-By defining the fields in this way, `metl` is able to understand which fields in the input data correspond to which fields in the output data.
+This second `FieldMap` describes the same three fields, but with different names (`TAG_ID`, `TAG_MAKE`, and `TAG_MODEL`). `metl` uses an input `FieldMap` and output `FieldMap` to determine how input fields are mapped to output fields, and matches `Field` objects in the input and ouput `FieldMaps` based on their list names.

-Within `metl` the input `FieldMap` objects are already defined (for supported tags).
-We just have to supply the output `FieldMap` objects that detail where each field from the input data should be routed to in the database.
+Input `FieldMap` objects are already defined and used for all supported tags.
+A list of the list names for each of the fields can be found in the section on [field vocabulary](#field-vocabulary).

-In order for `metl` to understand which input fields map to the output fields we define, we have to work within a pre-defined vocabulary of `Field` list names, which can be found in the [Field vocabulary](#Field vocabulary) section

-# **Extending `metl` to unsupported tags**
-`metl` was intentionally structured to make extending its functionality to additional unsupported tags as easy as possible.

 # **Field vocabulary**
 This section lists the standardized names for each type of data produced by the supported tags.
 Output `FieldMaps` must use these same terms for their `Field` objects in order for the corresponding input fields to be mapped properly.